ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Let's look at some example JavaScript functions on the right of the screen.

 The function accepts one parameter - the document that is passed to it by the Cloudant indexer.
-Every time your function calls emit the parameters you pass form the key/value of the index.
+Every time your function calls emit the parameters you pass from the key/value of the index.

 The first example emits a key of doc.name, so this is an index for lookups by the name field and there is nothing (null) for the value.